Updated 15 Feb 2018Fran Ridge

-So if you are waiting for your device to arrive, the first thing you need to do is obtain an appropriate length Ethernet cable.
-If possible, pick a location in your room that will be several feet away from electronics, computers, printers, routers, etc. You will need an AC outlet within 5' of the device or a small extension cord, and an Ethernet cable in the neighborhood of 5-6 feet long or longer.
+The first thing you need to do is obtain an appropriate length Ethernet cable.
+If possible, pick a location in your room that will be several feet away from electronics.
+You will need an AC outlet within 5' of the device or a small extension cord, and an Ethernet cable in the neighborhood of 5-6 feet long or longer.
 (One owner ran his 25' away!)
 You can locate a good "quiet" spot by tuning a transistor radio to the left end of the AM dial.
 Walk around the room and listen to what you can pick up!
 You will be amazed.
 If you would place an EM meter over your device it could read between zero and 1.5 milligaus and that would be great.
 A reading showing an RF greater than that, or a "noisy" AM radio signal, will lessen your chance of detecting a change in the earth's geomagnetic field.
 It is not as complicated as it sounds and we'll get you there.

 YOUR E-M ENVIRONMENT

-The red LED on the corner near the Ethernet jack is the PSI (power status indicator) and should be on and steady all the time.
+The red LED on the corner opposite the Ethernet jack is the PSI (power status indicator) and should be on and steady all the time.
 If it blinks, this indicates the device isn't getting the 3 amps it needs to operate properly.
 Care should be taken to make sure that other adapters you might have lying around don't get mixed up with this particular one.
+The LED that is blinking near the Ethernet jack is normal and shows data transfers.

 On your computer go to: